Roundtable – Corporate Digital Responsibility (CDR) for the Legal Sector

-The Liquid Legal Institute is connecting leading experts from legal innovation, digital ethics, compliance and corporate digital responsibility.
-Together, we aim at developing a framework to promote the integration of CDR principles in the legal sector combining the LLI digital ethics code with a practical ethical legal innovation roadmap.
-Furthermore, we plan to publish the application of this framework to different legal contexts, focus topics and areas of use in a unique collection of insights on CDR for legal.
-To achieve sustainable change and the practical integration of CDR guidelines, we will create a strong community of legal professionals and legal service providers advocating for CDR by establishing a digital community as well as executing on-site workshops and events.
+The “Corporate Digital Responsibility for Legal” Roundtable is a pioneering initiative by the Liquid Legal Institute, bringing together leading experts from legal innovation, digital ethics, compliance, and corporate digital responsibility (CDR).
+The overarching goal is to develop a comprehensive framework that promotes the seamless integration of CDR principles within the legal sector.
+This initiative aims to amalgamate the LLI digital ethics code with a practical ethical legal innovation roadmap, creating a robust foundation for responsible digital practices.
+Moreover, the project envisions publishing the application of this framework across diverse legal contexts, focusing on specific topics and areas of use, culminating in a unique collection of insights on CDR for the legal profession.
+To ensure lasting impact, the initiative will build a strong community of legal professionals and service providers dedicated to advocating for CDR, utilizing digital platforms and conducting on-site workshops and events.

 Ob wir wollen oder nicht, die Interaktion mit Algorithmen und künstlicher Intelligenz ist längst zum Alltag geworden.
 Mit den Fortschritten der Digitalisierung und digitalen Transformation erleben wir permanent, dass datengetriebene Geschäftsmodelle, Algorithmen und künstliche Intelligenz zunehmend mit gesellschaftlichen und sozialen Normen und auch mit unseren gesetzlichen Regelungen kollidieren.